 There is NOTHING WRONG with a socialist society helping those in need… It is our moral duty to do so, but it is not our moral duty to continuously help those who will not help themselves or are just too lazy knowing that the next welfare cheque is just 2 weeks away.

-There are many other issues we face of a socialist nature and these can only ever be overcome by the people.
+There are many other issues we face of a social nature and these can only ever be overcome by the people.
 Your very vote determines what will come next, but I ask this… “Is it not time for a Social Democratic Party that will allow the voice of the people to be heard through a socialist democratic series of referendums on the most pressing issues?”

 You can make a difference, we can all make a difference and we can all live together, regardless of race, creed, colour or religion if we embrace a system that is equitable for society as a whole.